-When malicious bots target an online resource like an eCommerce website, one way that it can negatively impact a business is by causing the company’s online resources to slow to a crawl.
+When malicious bots target a web application, one way that it can negatively impact a business is by causing the company’s online resources to slow to a crawl.

-As you can imagine, a slow website can ruin a customer’s experience and potentially drive them towards competitor sites.
+As you can imagine, a slow website or web application can ruin a customer’s experience and potentially drive them towards competitor sites.
 In turn, that will result in lower sales conversions and leads, and even a negative reputation on social media and elsewhere.

 5. Web Scraping

-The aim of web scraper bots is to crawl websites and retrieve digital assets from page content or other storage resources, such as databases.
+Web scraper bots aim to crawl websites and retrieve digital assets from page content or other storage resources, such as databases.
 Examples of the assets that web scrapers can extract include price information, images, and hidden data.

 Some web scraper bots legitimately collect data, with developers receiving prior approval from site owners.
 Price comparison websites are typically the most common use for legitimate web scraper bots.